-The original Greenwater site, Kunze, California was founded by Arthur Kunze, a prospector looking for copper in 1906.
+The original Greenwater site, Kunze, California, was founded by Arthur Kunze, a prospector looking for copper in 1906.
 Following the trail of other prospectors, he staked out several claims in the Greenwater District of southeastern Death Valley.
-Later, he returned to Tonapah, Nevada where he displayed rich copper ores to several investors, hoping to sell his claims.
-In July, Kunze was successful, selling 16 claims to Charles M. Schwab for $180,000, who along with other investors, formed the Greenwater Death Valley Copper Company in August, with a capitalization of $3,000,000.
-One of the largest capitalizations in the Greenwater District, Schwab retained majority control of the company, which would become the largest and longest operator in the district.
-With the organization of the company, the rush to the Greenwater District was on.
+Later, he returned to Tonapah, Nevada, where he displayed rich copper ores to several investors, hoping to sell his claims.
+In July, Kunze was successful, selling 16 claims to Charles M. Schwab for $180,000, who, along with other investors, formed the Greenwater Death Valley Copper Company in August, with a capitalization of $3,000,000.
+One of the largest capitalizations in the Greenwater District, Schwab retained majority control of the company, which would become the most significant and longest operator in the district.
+With the company’s organization, the rush to the Greenwater District was on.

-The first townsite of Kunze, which was also called Greenwater, was in the wash near the crest of the range and adjoining the mining claims which were purchased by Charles Schwab and his followers.
+The first townsite of Kunze, also called Greenwater, was in the wash near the range’s crest and adjoining the mining claims that Charles Schwab and his followers purchased.